Menu

 Paracentesis Risks and Complications

-Risk of complications may increase if a patient moves during the procedure.
+The risk of complications may increase if a patient moves during the procedure.
 If the patient is unable to hold the position, a physician may end the procedure early.
-This way, the needle will not damage or perforate nearby organs due to position changes.
+This way, the needle will not damage or perforate nearby organs because of position changes.
 If the procedure does end early, doctors may not be able to remove the desired amount of fluid.

-Side effects of the procedure are mild and infrequent.
+Side effects of the procedure are generally mild and infrequent.

 Side Effects of Paracentesis